aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

     }

-## JWT Authorization Grant {#jwt-authorization-grant}
+## Mutually-Trusted Authorization Grant JWT {#jwt-authorization-grant}

-The JWT authorization grant is issued by the IdP `https://acme.idp.cloud` for the requested audience `https://acme.chat.app` and includes the following claims:
+The Mutually-Trusted Authorization Grant JWT is issued by the IdP `https://acme.idp.cloud` for the requested audience `https://acme.chat.app` and includes the following claims:

 * `iss` - The IdP `issuer` URL
 * `sub` - The User ID at the IdP
 * `aud` - Token endpoint of the Resource Application's authorization server
-* `azp` - Client ID of the Requesting Application as registered with the Resource Application's authorization server.
+* `azp` - Client ID as registered with the Resource Application's authorization server.
 * `exp` -
 * `iat` -
-* `scopes` - Array of scopes at the Resource Application granted to the Requesting Application
+* `scopes` - Array of scopes at the Resource Application granted to the Client
 * `jti` - Unique ID of this JWT

-The `typ` of the JWT indicated in the JWT header MUST be `authorization-grant+jwt`.
+The `typ` of the JWT indicated in the JWT header MUST be `oauth-mtag+jwt`.

 An example JWT shown with expanded header and payload claims is below:

     {
-      "typ": "authorization-grant+jwt"
+      "typ": "oauth-mtag+jwt"
     }
     .
     {